poornesh-chenna/space-chat/README.md

 ## Features

 - By default, User is in the welcome channel
-- User can create a channel
+- User can create a room
-- User can join channel of his choice
+- User can select and join room created by other users
-- User can send a message
-- User can see other peoples messages
+- User can chat with the people in the same room

 ## Installation

 ###### To start the backend server

 ```
-cd server
+cd backend
 npm install
-node server.js
+npm run dev
 ```

 ###### To start the React app

 ```
+cd frontend
 npm install
 npm run start
 ```